Mirai10192011/AnyKeyboard/README.md

 ![anykeyboard](https://github.com/user-attachments/assets/154be5bd-df84-43e2-af4b-4f8fe9853918)

-AnyKeyboard.io is a fast, browser-based virtual keyboard that lets you type in **100+ languages and layouts** directly from your browser.
-No downloads, no extensions, no OS changes.

-This documentation explains how AnyKeyboard.io works, what languages it supports, its speed writing tools, phonetic typing, and the project’s privacy principles.
+This documentation explains how AnyKeyboard.io works, what languages it supports, and how users can type, practice, and test their typing speed across 100+ languages.

-AnyKeyboard is a browser-based virtual keyboard that lets you type in 100+ languages and layouts instantly — without installing anything.
-It also includes a speed writing utility to help you type faster across languages, and phonetic typing for major languages.
+AnyKeyboard is a browser-based virtual keyboard and typing practice platform that lets you type in 100+ languages instantly — without installing anything.

+It also includes:
+- A multilingual typing speed test
+- Real-time WPM and accuracy tracking
+- Random sentence practice
+- Phonetic typing for major languages

 👉 Live app: https://anykeyboard.io
 👉 GitHub repository: https://github.com/alynius/AnyKeyboard